kitayamachingtak/ReverseProbing/README.md

 The scispaCy NER model is a separate download and is not on PyPI, so any one of them will run, but the paper's numbers use `en_ner_bc5cdr_md`.

-UMLS and MedDRA vocabularies are optional and off by default.
-Both need a licence, and the pipeline runs on scispaCy NER alone without them.
+UMLS and MedDRA both need a
+licence.

 Tested with Python 3.10, CUDA 12, `numpy<2`. numpy 2.x breaks scispaCy 0.6.2.